ciscoheat/superforms-web/src/routes/faq/+page.md

 ---

-### I want to reuse common options, how do I do that easily?
+### I want to reuse common options, how to do that easily?

 When you start to configure the library to suit your stack, you can create an object with default options that you will refer to instead of `superForm`: